Conveniently located to serve St. Louis, Missouri

 We believe that patients, their desires, and anatomy are all unique.
 Dr. Cabbabe believes that the key to a successful surgery is proper planning and discussion with the patient about their goals.
 Therefore, Dr. Cabbabe evaluates each patient and creates a customized surgical plan for all of his patients to meet their expectations.
 To schedule a consultation, call us at (314) 842−5885 or complete the contact us form.

 View before-and-after pictures of real patients of Cabbabe Plastic Surgery

 Good candidates for this surgery are women who have depressions or contour irregularities after lumpectomy or mastectomy.
 Also, women who have had radiation are excellent candidates for this procedure because the complications with an implant alone are high.

 Poor candidates for this surgery are women who have had already had a mastectomy some time ago.
 In these cases, an expander is often needed to stretch the skin in order to achieve a projecting breast.
 If you have had a mastectomy and radiation, you may need a latissimus flap with tissue expander – implant placed.

 Dr. Cabbabe will ask that you refrain from taking any aspirin, plavix, Coumadin or any other type of blood thinner.
 If you are taking chemotherapy, this may need to be finished or held prior to surgery.

-Your Latissimus Flap will be performed by Dr. Cabbabe's surgery center located in St. Louis, MO.
+Your Latissimus Flap will be performed in a hospital or surgery center in St. Louis, MO.